irusri/ePlant/README.md

 This tool is based on Javascript.
 Therfore it is more interactive easy to use and maintain.

 ###External parameters

-id - gene id
+Following parameters we can use as GET or POST variables. id - gene id
 mode - relative or absolute
 view - Here you can specify the name of your views